bewuethr/bewuethr.github.io/_posts/2014-12-30-the-mysterious-byte-order-mark.md

 published: true
 ---

 I bumped into a strange problem with reading a text file recently.
-The file described the layout of a [Nonogram](http://en.wikipedia.org/wiki/Nonogram) for a program my father was working on:
+The file described the layout of a [Nonogram](http://en.wikipedia.org/wiki/Nonogram) for a program my father was working on &ndash; details of what means what aren't really important here:

 ```
 N 5 5